-The potentially profound adverse impact and consequences flowing from poor managerial behaviour cannot be over-emphasised, especially as this can result in a pronounced ripple effect outwards from the epicentre, often affecting multiple employees and workplace morale more generally.
-A significant proportion of whistleblows will reference (often as a primary concern), perceived poor or inappropriate behaviour of influential managers.
-This is often characterised as: intimidation, lack of self-awareness and empathy, resistance to challenge, "my way or the highway," bullying, harassment, victimisation, arrogance, snobbery, or favouritism.
+The potentially profound adverse impact and consequences flowing from poor managerial behaviour cannot be over-emphasised - especially as this can result in a pronounced ripple effect outwards from the epicentre, often affecting multiple employees and workplace morale more generally.

+A significant proportion of whistleblows will reference, often as a primary concern, perceived poor or inappropriate behaviour of influential managers.
+This is often characterised, variously, as: intimidation; lack of self-awareness and empathy; resistance to challenge; "my way or the highway"; bullying; harassment; victimisation; arrogance; snobbery; or favouritism.

-Likely due in part to a continuing focus on non-financial misconduct, tolerance by firms of such poor behaviour appears to be generally waning.
-Indeed, many organisations are taking an increasingly dim view of such conduct, including more severe disciplinary and compensation consequences.
+Likely due in part to the Regulator's continuing focus on nonfinancial misconduct, tolerance by firms of such poor behaviour appears to be generally waning.
+Indeed, many organisations are taking an increasingly dim view of such conduct - including more severe disciplinary and compensation consequences.